willocov/Alfa_Romeo_F1_Image_Scraper/README.md

 <!-- ABOUT THE PROJECT -->
 # Alfa_Romeo_F1_Image_Scraper

 This script will scrape Alfa Romeo F1 Wallpaper images from Alfa Romeo's F1 website.
 These artworks are created to promote each race weekend.
+There are currently 43 image available for download (updated: 2022-11-19).

 <!-- PROJECT LOGO -->
 <br />